UK Songwriting Contest

 LUCY THOMAS RELEASES UKSC WINNING SONG

-After winning the Love Songs Category and being named as Overall Winner in the 2024 UKSC the song Don't Walk Away, by songwriter Chris Broom, was quickly officially released and performed by well known UK singer Lucy Thomas.
+In early 2025, soon after being named as UKSC Overall Winner Award, the song Don't Walk Away by songwriter Chris Broom was officially released by well known UK singer Lucy Thomas.
 It is available for streaming and download on all major platforms.
-The official release music video of Lucy performing the song can be seen on YouTube and there are also many review and reaction videos of the song there.
-Songwriter Chris says about the UKSC: “This prestigious competition has been a huge source of support and encouragement to me over the last few years and I'm sure a great many songwriters feel the same”
+The official music video of Lucy performing the song can be seen on YouTube (well over 1 million plays for this video alone so far and many more plays on other video channels and streams and downloads on major music platforms).
+Songwriter Chris Broom says about the UKSC: “This prestigious competition has been a huge source of support and encouragement to me over the last few years and I'm sure a great many songwriters feel the same”

 UK NUMBER 1 ROCK ALBUM FOR THE KUT

-The Kut is an all-girl alternative/punk rock band from London, UK, featuring multi-instrumentalist and solo-artist Princess Maha.
-They won the 2021 UKSC in the Rock and Music video categories and have subsequently exploded onto the UK rock scene.
-The Kut has received extensive media coverage from radio and music magazines including Kerrang!, Q magazine, BBC Introducing, Planet Rock and more.
-The band were granted funding from Arts Council England to record their second album GRIT which reached number 1 in the UK Rock Albums chart in July 2022.
-The Kut are active in the grunge rock music scene and are currently on a sell out tour with Japanese pop-punk band Shonen Knife.
+The Kut is an all-girl alternative/punk rock band from London, UK, featuring the multi-instrumentalist, solo-artist and songwrter Princess Maha.
+Winning the UKSC in both the Rock Category and the Music Video category brought them a lot of media attention and they received extensive media coverage from radio stations and music magazines about their win including Kerrang!, Q magazine, BBC Radio, BBC Introducing, Planet Rock and many more.
+As a result their album GRIT hit Number 1 place in the UK ROCK ALBUMS CHART and this led to a sell out tour with poular Japanese pop-punk band Shonen Knife.

 Picture